Children with Special Educational Needs or Disabilities

 Following a period of time at “SEN Support”, if a child continues to experience difficulties, the school may ask for some additional advice or support.
 This could be a specialist from Rochdale Local Authority’s Additional Needs Service (RANS) or an Educational Psychologist.
 Parents/carers are invited to attend any meetings about their child and are always asked to give consent before any assessments of their child are undertaken by professionals from outside school.

 A small number of children in school have severe and complex needs which means they may have a “Statement of Special Educational Needs.”
 From September 2014, instead of Statements, children that qualify will be issued an “Education and Health Care Plan”.
-Children that have existing Statements will have them transferred into Education and Health Care Plans by March 2018.
-This will happen at key transition points at Year 2 and Year 6.

 Independent advice and support for parents of children with disabilities or special needs is available from the organisation SEND Information Advice and Support Service (previously Parent Partnership).